Reed-CompBio/spras/docs/tutorial/intermediate.rst

 -  And some support mixed-directionaltiy interactomes.
 These interactomes contain both directed and undirected edges.

-SPRAS automatically converts the user-provided edge file into the format expected by each algorithm, ensuring that the directionality of the interactome matches the algorithm's requirements.
+SPRAS automatically converts the user-provided edge file (interactome) into the format expected by each algorithm, ensuring that the directionality of the interactome matches the algorithm's requirements.

 An example of an edge file required by SPRAS follows a tab-separated format. where ``U`` indicates an undirected edge and ``D`` indicates a